 |Copyright © Nucleus Medical Media, Inc.|

-- May be sharp, dull, piercing, aching, burning, or throbbing, depending on the disc and size of herniation
+- Be sharp, dull, piercing, aching, burning, or throbbing

 - May spread over the back, buttocks, down the back of one thigh, and into the calf

-- May be in one leg or both legs
+- Be in one leg or both legs

 - Numbness, tingling, or weakness in the legs, feet, or in one or both arms

-- Sudden aching or twisted neck that cannot be straightened without severe pain
+- A sudden aching or twisted neck that cannot be straightened without feeling pain

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your spine will be examined.
-The movement, strength, and reflexes of your arms and legs will be tested.
+It will focus on the spine.

 - Over-the-counter or prescription pain relievers